-Developers can call overridePendingTransition() on an Activity, typically after calling startActivity() to launch another activity or close the finish() to up current activity.
+Developers can call overridePendingTransition() on an Activity, typically after calling startActivity() to launch another activity or finish() to close up the current activity.
 The overridePendingTransition() indicates an in/out animation pair that should be applied as control passes from this activity to the next one, whether that one is being started (startActivity()) or is the one previous on the stack (finish()).

-• Developers can start an activity via an Intent containing the FLAG_ACTIVITY_NO_ANIMATION flag.
+Developers can start an activity via an Intent containing the FLAG_ACTIVITY_NO_ANIMATION flag.
 As the name suggests, this flag requests that animations on the transitions involving this activity be suppressed.